 Passcode: 628641

-• Friday evening, March 14, Kabbalat Shabbat, 7 pm led by Rabbi Rosenbaum (in-person and zoom only)
+- Friday evening, April 4, Kabbalat Shabbat, 6:30 pm led by Rabbi Rosenbaum (zoom only)

-• Saturday, March 15, 9:45 am, Traditional Shabbat service led by Rabbi Rosenbaum (in-person and zoom)
+- Saturday, April 5, 9″45 am, Traditional Shabbat service led by the Rabbi and Religious Services Committee (in-person and zoom)

-To add a bookplate to a Siddur Lev Shalem (weekday and Shabbat prayer book) and/or Mahzor Lev Shalem (high holy day prayerbook), please click *here.*
+To order a copy for us to use in the sanctuary or to have at home, and/or to add a bookplate to a Siddur Lev Shalem (weekday and Shabbat prayer book), please click *here.*

 Reach out to Rabbi Adam Rosenbaum.

-Click *here* to join his next class, Pscinitillating Psalms, on Monday, March 10 (in-person and zoom) and click *here* for his next Lunch and Learn, Wednesday, March 12 at 11:30 (in-person and zoom).
+Click *here* to join his next class, Pscinitillating Psalms, on Monday, April 7 (zoom only) and click *here* for his next Lunch and Learn, Wednesday, April 2 at 11:30 (zoom only).

 Make an appointment with Rabbi Rosenbaum here, email him here, or call (865) 522-0701.